Tips & Tricks

 Certainly, ROOTLESS succulents flower!
 Their flowers are often very beautiful, with a lovely shape and bright, vivid shades colours.
 They can be a magenta, or even orange.
 After the plant had completed its winter rest period, the flowers will start to emerge from its axils.
 Roots have no influence on the growth and flowering of the plant because ROOTLESS succulents derive their energy from their leaves.

-After a few weeks, you may see some roots sprouting from your ROOTLESS succulent.
-By then, the plant will have entered survival mode.
-These small roots are a sign of life and tell you that the plant is ready to be planted.
+After a few weeks, you can see roots in ROOTLESS.
+The cut of the rosette will then be dried.
+The plant then goes into survival mode.
+The small roots are a sign of life and indicate that the plant is ready to be planted.

-ROOTLESS succulents are not afraid of sunlight and can be kept in front of all windows.
-Direct sunlight is not a problem.
-On the contrary, sunlight increases the intensity of the leaf colour.
-These plants like to be kept outdoors in summer.
+ROOTLESS is not afraid of sunlight and can be placed on all windows.
+Direct sunlight is no problem.
+On the contrary, the sunlight gives the leaves a more intense colour.
+In summer, the plants like to stand outdoors.
 They thrive on a veranda, balcony or patio during this season.
 The natural habitat of ROOTLESS succulents are warm, sunny areas, after all.

 Does a ROOTLESS succulent need water?